Mikestriken/GitCAD/README.md

 For examples see the [examples.md](FreeCAD_Automation/docs/examples.md) file.

 ### IMPORTANT ALIASES / TL;DR:
+*Note: See the [GitCAD Activation Section](FreeCAD_Automation/docs/added-aliases.md#gitcad-activation) for more information on with/without GitCAD Activation means.*
 #### With GitCAD Activation
 1. `git lock path/to/file.FCStd` / `git unlock path/to/file.FCStd` / `git locks` -- Do what you expect